 3. Get Enough Sunlight

-Research published in Nutrients shows that reduced intake of tryptophan can lead to significant reductions in certain brain activities that boost happiness.
-According to a study, patients are often successful at lowering negative symptoms related to mood disorders, addictions or hormonal problems when they take 6 grams of L-tryptophan per day.
+According to a study, patients are often successful at lowering negative symptoms related to mood disorders, addictions or hormonal problems when they take six grams of L-tryptophan per day.
 Taking this amount of tryptophan every day for several months has been shown to decrease mood swings, irritability, tension and restlessness.

 SSRIs Uses and Side Effects

-Neuropsychological studies show that in both healthy and depressed participants, administration of SSRIs led to positive shifts in the way the brain reacted to emotionally-driven information.
-But other studies report different results, suggesting that only 50 percent of patients respond to SSRIs and effective remission occurs less than 30 percent of the time, indicating that new antidepressant strategies are needed.
+Neuropsychological studies have found that in both healthy and depressed participants, administration of SSRIs led to positive shifts in the way the brain reacted to emotionally driven information.
+Other studies, however, report different results, suggesting that only 50 percent of patients respond to SSRIs and effective remission occurs less than 30 percent of the time, indicating that new antidepressant strategies are needed.

 SSRIs are the most commonly prescribed antidepressant drugs in the world, but they don’t come without potential side effects.
 Some of the most common side effects include drowsiness, nausea, nervousness, dizziness, headaches, diarrhea, trouble sleeping, sexual problems and blurred vision.

-And there is the risk of experiencing withdrawal-like symptoms after stopping SSRIs.
+There is the risk of experiencing withdrawal-like symptoms after stopping SSRIs as well.
 These symptoms may include a feeling of uneasiness, dizziness, nausea, flu-like symptoms and more.